LLM Poisoning

 netsh interface ip set wins name="Local Area Connection" source=static addr=none

 Image from Wikimedia, assumed allowed under Fair Use.
-Image from the Roman Vergil, a 5th century manuscript of poems by Virgil.
+Image from the Roman Vergil, a 5th-century manuscript of poems by Virgil.